This article was last updated by on

 You should be very considerate while choosing plants to plant near your blueberry.

-• Make sure the soil stays acidic, so you need to check its pH value occasionally.
+• Ensure the soil stays acidic, so you check its pH occasionally.

 • Choose a location where the plants can stay in full sun for 6-7 hours daily.